dbroeglin/kipatra/README.md

 kipatra
 =======

-Experiment with a standaline sipatra server
+Experiment with a standalone Sipatra server.